shahanakattil/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M01L05_Columns.md

 In this practice lab, you will be modifying the properties of existing table columns and creating a new custom columns.

+## Lab objectives
+In this lab, you will perform:

++ Exercise 1: Modify and add columns on the Project table
++ Exercise 2: Modify and add columns on the Project Funding table
++ Exercise 3: Modify a lookup column on the Milestone table
++ Exercise 4: Add a Choice column
++ Exercise 5: Create columns on the Project Outcome table

 ## Exercise 1 – Modify and add columns on the Project table

 In this exercise, you will be changing properties on existing columns on the Project table in the Fabrikam Environmental solution, creating new columns, and adding an alternate key.